History

 1993

-Chris hired Cathy Garrett, allowing the firm to grow.
-With interest and experience working in cultural and historic landscapes, Cathy helped take on projects in that domain and established the firm’s expertise.
+Chris Pattillo hires Cathy Garrett, allowing the firm to grow.
+With interest and experience working in cultural and historic landscapes, Cathy helps take on projects in that domain and establish the firm’s expertise.

 2002

-Pattillo and Garrett Associates incorporated to form PGAdesign.
-Principals Chris Kent and Karen Krolewski joined in the management and ownership of the firm.
+Pattillo and Garrett Associates incorporates to form PGAdesign.
+Principal Chris Kent joins the management and ownership of the firm.

 2003

-Chris Pattillo and Cathy founded the ASLA Northern California Chapter of HALS with Betsy Flack.
+Chris Pattillo and Cathy Garrett found the ASLA Northern California Chapter of the Historic American Landscape Survey (HALS) with Betsy Flack.

 2009

-Cathy Garrett served as president of the California Preservation Foundation.
+Cathy Garrett serves as president of the California Preservation Foundation.

 2012